Hong Kong has one of the most active property markets globally where office space prices in the CBD capture most of the

-Industrial property prices have increased much in the years.
+Industrial property prices have increased much in Hong Kong over the years.
 But it can be a good option if you find office space or apartments too expensive.

 It’s become increasingly popular recently, especially among local billionaires that now buy industrial property in remote areas, turning these into schools or hotels.

 But be prepared to save some time for research and maintenance as you’ll have to turn the unit into a non-industrial property.

 Converting an industrial property into a non-industrial is referred to as re-purposing apartments into “industrial apartments”.